curityio/curity-operational-training/utils/console-client/README.md

 ```

 Each course has XML configuration for the console client that you can import into your system.\
-For example, save the following XML to a `client.xml` file, then upload it in the Admin UI.\
+To test a code flow with the console client, save the following XML to a `client.xml` file and upload it in the Admin UI:
 Choose the merge option and commit changes, after which you can run the client.

 ```xml